ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

   }'
 ```

-For both the CLI and API commands, you must specify both the RAM and disk amounts, keeping in mind the minimum size is 3 GB RAM and 60 GB disk.
+You must specify both the RAM and disk amounts, keeping in mind the minimum size is 3 GB RAM and 60 GB disk.
 You can optionally specify whether the read-only replica uses public or private endpoints.
 You are not able to specify a version for the read-only replica.
 The version is automatically set to the same major version as the leader deployment.

 ## The Read-only Replica
 {: #read-only-replicas-tab}